rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 ## Rebuild a DimStack using `set` to update metadata

-We want to convert our time dimension from integer days since December 31, 2013 to a human readable date format.
+We want to convert our time dimension from an integer day-of-year (1–365) to calendar dates in 2024 (a human-readable date format).

 > Note: While we can mutate the *values* inside of a `DimArray`/`DimStack` layer (such as broadcasting to convert the units of temperature), the *lookups* themselves are immutable (i.e. cannot be changed once the object is built).